ckaznocha/axosoft-python/README.md

         """
         Create a new release.

-        The first argument is the resource type your creating The second argument is the payload which should be a dictionary containing at minimum the required fields for the resource type
+        The first argument is the resource type you're creating The second argument is the payload which should be a dictionary containing at minimum the required fields for the resource type
         """
         r = axosoft_client.create('releases', payload={'name': 'testRelease', 'release_type': {'id': 1}})